Kaleidocosmo - an Artistic Astronomical Mosaic

 The subtle colour of the star is revealed (find out more about the colours of stars here).

-Kaleidocosmo is a 360° mosaic displaying the colour of all 1,250 stars visible to the naked eye from the northern hemisphere (specifically, the latitude of Naples, Italy).
+Kaleidocosmo is a 360° mosaic displaying the colour of the 1,250 brightest stars visible to the naked eye from the northern hemisphere (specifically, the latitude of Naples, Italy).

 The size of each circle represents the brightness (or 'apparent magnitude') of each star.